Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Preemption

-Declares that only the State may enact a law or take any action to prohibit, restrict, or regulate the testing or operation of unmanned aircraft systems.
-Preempts and supersedes any existing county or municipal ordinances that attempt to regulate drone operations.
+Establishes that only the State may enact a law or take any other action to prohibit, restrict, or regulate the testing or operation of unmanned aircraft systems in the State.
+Preempts and supersedes any county or municipal ordinance that attempts to regulate drone testing or operation.
+This is the foundational statute that makes Maryland one of the most cleanly preempted drone states in the nation.

 View source